mediaintegration/twiddlepy/README.md

 Importing config from `twiddle.config` will import the default configuration items for each of the processes, and will also look for a user defined configuration file on the path where the application is being run from.

+All of the configuration items, including all of the default options can be found [here](twiddle/data/twiddle_defaults.cfg)

 ### Mapper File

 TODO